November 22, 2020

 Additionally, our friends at the Cape Verdean Association of Boston are also gearing up for Thanksgiving by asking folks for turkeys and any thanksgiving foods you can donate.
 Turkeys will be accepted at 242a Bowdoin St, Boston, MA 02122 10-6 PM Mon-Fri, 10-3 PM Sat.
 Turkeys will not be accepted after Wednesday, 11/25.
 Please drop turkeys off DIRECTLY at the Cape Verdean Association of Boston.
 We can only accept nonperishable foods on our porches at this time.

 For VietAID they are accepting the following donations:

-Unafraid Educators has set up a COVID-19 Relief Fund for students and families in Boston Public Schools who need financial support during this time.
-Please share the form with those who might need it, and donate to the fund if you are able.
+Please consider donating to the Unafraid Educators COVID-19 Relief Fund for students and families in Boston Public Schools who need financial support during this time.
+Also, please share the form with those who might need it.

 Knapsack is a multiracial/cross-class group of folks dedicated to the struggle for shared liberation.
 We engage in a variety of group discussions to build community and awareness, and take action to disrupt the systems of racism in the U.S.

 and beyond.
 We support the efforts of racial justice leaders and organizations.

 Join us in Knapsack meetings (all on Zoom for now):